4.1. Survey and monitoring techniques

 Video can be also used in the procurement process.
 A video recording, or a series of still photographs “before and after” the contract (or subcontract or measure), is a good way to evaluate the success of maintenance operations and monitor further work.

-Video recording can be carried out simultaneously with other surveys, e.g. GPR measurements, and all data files can be linked together.
+Video recording can be carried out simultaneously with other surveys, e.g. GPR and laser scanner measurements, and all data files can be linked together.
 They can also make a vivid presentation when gathered together.

 A new very promising road survey technique, tested in the ROADEX project, is the use of modern high precision digital thermal cameras.
 The technique has proven particularly useful in drainage analysis associated with permanent deformation survey projects.

 It can be used in pavement distress analysis together with traditional digital video.
 In some cases it can even detect cracks that are not visible on the top of the pavement.

 In spring and early summer thermal camera surveys can also identify areas where frost is still present under the road.

 An even more useful feature is that the thermal distribution of the road surface can be obtained.
 This can give valuable information on any moisture anomalies in the pavement (e.g. due to pumping, cracking or poor drainage).

 Permanent deformation hardly ever exists if the road structure and subgrade soils are kept free of excess water.
 Results from the ROADEX project clearly show that keeping the road drainage system in a good condition is the most profitable maintenance action that can be carried out on low volume roads.
 View: ROADEX II report: Drainage on Low Traffic Volume Roads and ROADEX III report: Developing Drainage Guidelines for Maintenance Contracts.